langjam/jam0004/catch-23/README.md

 Integer operators treat both operands as if they were valid integers without casting the values to integer.
 One cannot mix types with operators, so you couldn't write 2 + 2.1 for example.
 Well it isn't forbidden, but it will assume that 2.1 is an integer.

-Operators are infix and there is no precedence.
+Operators are infix and there is no precedence, meaning the operators are evaluated in order of appearance, so 2 + 1 * 2 would return 6 for example.

 |operator|input type|output type|params qty|desc
 |-|-|-|-|-|